-While a great many people stroll up the hiring stepping stool, you put on your dark red cape and take off upwards at supersonic speed.
-This how-to write a resume guide plots the most significant building blocks for making precisely this sort of stunning resume.
+While others stroll up the hiring stepping stool, you put on your dark red cape and take off upwards at supersonic speed.
+This how-to write a resume guide gives you the most significant building blocks for making a resume.

-In this phase of creating your professional resume guide, you can discover different resume tips to make an ideal one for you and pick the best skills to showcase it to land the dream position.
+In creating your professional resume guide, you can discover different resume tips to get shortlisted.
+And pick the best skills to showcase it to land the dream position.

 - 1 Resume Tips You Can’t Ignore To Showcase Your Resume

-- 1.11 Connect your activities to proper skillset.
+- 1.0.11 Connect your activities to the proper skillset.

 Resume Tips You Can’t Ignore To Showcase Your Resume

 Your one or two-page document can make it to the head of the stack via cautiously making the experience section of your resume.
-Have a look at this how to write a resume tips to stand out from the crowd and get shortlisted for the interview round to answer common interview questions.
+Here are how to write resume tips to stand out from the crowd and get shortlisted for the interview round to answer common interview questions.

 Word your experience heading(s) cautiously to add to your own image.